 The written examination consists of one paper covering major courses only.
-The Controller of Examination will conduct the examination by getting the question paper from external.
+The Controller of Examinations will conduct the examination by getting the question paper from the external examiner.
 The external examiner will evaluate the answer papers during his visit to conduct the viva-voce examination.

-The question paper for the written examination will be of 3 hours duration and each question (Essay type) need not be restricted to any particular topic in a course but it should be comprehensive, the written examination will be conducted at the same time in all discipline.Qualifying marks for passing the written examination will be 60.
+The question paper for the written examination will be of 3 hours duration and each question (Essay type) need not be restricted to any particular topic in a course but it should be comprehensive.
+The written examination will be conducted at the same time in all disciplines.
+Qualifying marks for passing the written examination will be 60